Regr4tor/Regr4tor/README.md

 ## Greetings !

- ‿‿ Call me Pantalone or Regrator , nicknames are welcome aswell ! ‿‿
+ ‿‿ Call me Kokichi or Vexz , nicknames are welcome aswell ! ‿‿

-‿ ‿ im from germany , i can speak german , english and a little bit of french ! ‿‿ 💰
+‿ ‿ im from germany , i can speak german , english and a little bit of french ! ‿‿ <3

 ‿ ‿ Any Pronouns , they/them are preffered tho . ‿‿ 💜